5 Ways to Use Peaches (no canning or cobbler!)

 Because we try to buy in season, my family eats peaches once a year.
 That’s it.

-You burn through fruit pretty quickly that way, and just when you feel like you can’t eat anymore, the season is over.
-Now you have a whole year to daydream about sunshine packed in an orange fruit.
+We burn through fruit pretty quickly that way, and just when we feel like we can’t eat anymore, the season is over.
+Now we have a whole year to daydream about farm-fresh peaches.

 Again, not a revelation – but handy if you’re tired of eating them sliced and plain.
 Here are tons of ways to save money on smoothies.